CSharpM7/Ultimate14/_portfolio/04_samusd.md

 Can only shoot the Hyper Missile, which uses the same recovery frames and animation as shooting a Super Missile does.
 Hyper Missiles have less homing sensitivity, but move faster.
 The explosion deals increased damage and has increased range.

-## Up Special: Hyper Screw Attack
+## Up Special: Hyper Shinespark

-While not actually a move from Metroid Prime 3, this version of screw attack no longer sends into free fall after use, so Dark Samus' recovery is more akin to Bayonetta...if Bayonetta also had a tether.
-The final hit does not kill.
+Similar to Fire Fox, this move doesn't have a startup hitbox, but does have a strong, singlehit launcher on movement.
+This move also doesn't go extremely far, but uniquely has fast startup for a Fire Fox type move.

 ## Down Special: Hyperball